alaycock/ExpressToDo/README.md

     npm install
     npm start

-Replace `server_url`, `username` and `password` with your server details.
+Replace `server_url`, `username` and `password` with your CRUD server details.

 ## Testing ##
-The test suite runs with Mocha and Chai, Mocha must be installed globally to run the tests.
-You can do so by running the following.
+The test suite runs with Mocha and Chai.
+Mocha must be installed globally to run the tests and you can do so by running the following command.

     npm install mocha -g